benc-uk/lua-game/README.md

 Alternatively clone & open the project is VSCode and hit `ctrl+shift+B` to run the build task

 The binary will be saved as `out.exe` in the dist directory, and should be runnable on any Windows system

+### Linux

+Kinda the same as above, but run `./tools/build-linux.sh` you can run the script with the defaults and it should be fine.
+Output Linux executable will be `./dist/out`

 ## Attributions